jeaq01/README-generator/README.md

 # README generator

 ## Description
-a professional README generator using node.js
+A professional README generator using node.js

 ## Table of Contents
 - [Installation](#installation)